There are over 4,000 colleges in the United States alone and thousands more around the world. Creating your ideal college list can be daunting.

 What is important to you and what will make you comfortable and happy?

 What are your location priorities?
 Think about weather, distance from home, and opportunities in the surrounding area.
 Are you happiest in an environment that is urban, suburban, or rural?
 Maybe you are determined to have a corporate internship and you are energized by the idea of a city or you are a writer and know you are most inspired when surrounded by natural beauty.
 Are you most comfortable close to home, near your family, or are you excited by the freedom and independence of being a plane ride away?
-Especially during these uncertain times, think about all of this but be ready to change your mind.
+Consider all of this but be ready to change your mind.

 Student Population Size